This Day In Writing History

 Michael Bond began his writing career in 1945 at the age of nineteen.
 He sold his first short story to the London Opinion magazine.
 He continued to write stories and plays and later took a job as a cameraman for the BBC, where he would film the popular Blue Peter children's TV series.
 In 1958, his first book was published.
 It was a children's book, and the first in a beloved series of classic children's books that would bring its author international fame.

 A Bear Called Paddington told the story of a bear from "Darkest Peru" who is sent to England by his Aunt Lucy.
 He arrives in London's Paddington Station wearing his bush hat, coat, and boots, carrying a battered suitcase and his favorite food - marmalade sandwiches.
 He is found by the Brown family - Mr. and Mrs. Brown and their two children, Jonathan and Judy.
 Pinned to the bear's coat is a note that reads "PLEASE LOOK AFTER THIS BEAR.
 THANK YOU."
-The Browns decide to adopt the charming, well-mannered bear, naming him Paddington.
+The Browns decide to adopt the charming, well-mannered bear, whom they name Paddington.
 They bring him home, where he gets into all sorts of misadventures and annoys the Browns' foul-tempered next door neighbor, Mr. Curry.

 Two years before his book was published, on Christmas Eve, 1956, Michael Bond noticed a lone teddy bear on the shelf of a London store.
 He bought it as a Christmas present for his wife.
 That gave him the idea for the story of Paddington, and he based the details of the bear's arrival on old newsreels he'd seen during the war that depicted child evacuees leaving London with labels around their necks and carrying small suitcases.